gkobilansky/redis-messaging/README.md

 2. Clone the repo

-3. To use your own Redis server, update REDIS options in handler.js and the VPC info in serveless.yml (TODO: move redis options to environment variables)
+3. To use your own Redis server, update environment variables and the VPC info in serveless.yml

 4. Run `npm install`